Rs-py/stockscraper/README.md

 4. Wait for selenium to scrape data and render the page and results!

 <h2> Contributions! </h2>
-Feel free to add any features to this project or creating new html/css combinations!
+Feel free to add any features to this project or create any new html/css styles!